Diet

 Life Cycle

 Just before spring rains hit the desert, Colorado River toads gather at breeding pools and streams.
 Mating occurs from May to July.
 The female lays strands of black eggs.
 There can be as many as 8,000 eggs in a strand.
-The tadpoles hatch within two to twelve days.
-After breeding season is over, the Colorado River toad will return to its burrow where it will spend the winter.
+The tadpoles hatch within 2-12 days.
+After breeding season is over, the Colorado River toad returns to its burrow, where it spends the winter.

 Behavior